enkday/prizepicks-data-mirror/custom-gpt-config.md

 - Ambiguous requests: pick the most reasonable default and state the assumption.
 - “NFL schedule/upcoming games” → show upcoming *PrizePicks* NFL games/slates from the mirror (not the full NFL schedule).
 - “NFL Sunday entry” (no date/slate) → use `/data/prizepicks-nfl-next-7-days.json`, pick nearest Sunday CST, include all Sunday games incl.
 SNF.
-- “NFL tomorrow” specifically → prefer `/data/prizepicks-nfl-tomorrow-top-200.json` for grading (connector-safe).
-Use hierarchy only for day/schedule context.
+- “<sport> tomorrow” specifically → prefer full-coverage, connector-safe hierarchy slices:
+	1) fetch `/data/hierarchy/tomorrow/games.json` (filter `sport`)
+	2) fetch `/data/hierarchy/tomorrow/{sport}/props-index.json`
+	3) fetch props per slate or per game via the `path` fields (or `/data/hierarchy/tomorrow/{sport}/props-by-game/{gameId}.json`)
+	Use top-N sport slices only if the connector blocks multi-call fetching.

 Default scope caps (to avoid huge outputs)
-- If a request is broad (e.g., “NFL picks for tomorrow”), grade the top 10 props by `rank` (or first 10 if rank missing) from the relevant mirror file.
+- If a request is broad (e.g., “NFL picks for tomorrow”), do NOT pretend a truncated file contains “the best” props.
+- Use per-game/per-slate fetching for coverage, then output only 10 graded props as the *display cap*.

 ## Payout reference
 - Power: 2=3x, 3=6x, 4=10x, 5=20x, 6=37.5x.